 John Hughes, author of Haunting the CEO, needed help preparing his inspirational leadership story for publishing.
 He wanted the first printing to be a hardcover, cloth-bound and hot-stamped book.
 Classy.
 This is from his website: In 2010, John wrote and published Haunting the CEO, a leadership book written in story format.
 The book has been a top […]

 A resilient brand identity keeps on going David Dessinger, a relatively new transplant from California when I met him on the ferry, took to Bainbridge Island right away.
-He sought out the help of Alfred Peet, founder of Peet’s Coffee & Tea in Berkeley, before starting Pegasus Coffee.
-We drifted apart at one point in the […]
+He sought out the help of Alfred Peet, founder of Peets Coffee & Tea in Berkeley, before starting Pegasus Coffee in 1979.
+We drifted apart as our situations […]

 I worked with the ACLU of Washington as their go-to designer before they had in-house resources.
 It was a long and fruitful collaboration.
 One of my favorite print projects was the 2004–05 annual report that featured the work (in beautiful photographs) of a local ceramic artist, Randolph Silver, who found the Patriot Act particularly motivational. […]